luozhaoyu/luozhaoyu.github.io/_posts/2014-09-12-review-of-DEMOS.md

 ### DEMOS
 * links provide both message paths and optional data sharing between tasks
 * Switchboard task is provided to allow mutually consenting arbitrary tasks to communicate
+* security is a big issue to Los Alamos

 ### DEMOS/MP